 Patricia Gwirtz, PhD, Graduate Advisor

 The Master of Science program in Medical Sciences is a specialized master's program designed to provide additional opportunities to those individuals who would like to enhance their credentials for entry into medical school.
 This is achieved by offering a strong, challenging biomedical sciences curriculum in the environment of a health science center.
 The average time to complete the program is twelve months (mid-May through mid-May).
 Students are only admitted in the summer semester.
+A comprehensive list of course requirements is available online.

 Each student is responsible for the completion of the requirements for the Masters in Medical Science Program according to the procedures that follow.
 Each item must be completed in the sequence and time period indicated.
 Forms are subject to revision at any time and should be obtained from the GSBS Forms and Guidelines website.